-Are you planning to apply for a home loan?
-Did you know that some banks will actually give you money to refinance your loan to them?
+Did you know that some banks will actually give you money to refinance your mortgage with them?

-You can benefit from the intense competition between banks by switching to a bank that has a competitive interest rate and a cash rebate.
+You can benefit from the intense competition between banks by switching to a lender that has a competitive interest rate and a cash rebate.

 Current special offers

 One of our lenders is offering a $1,500 cashback for people who refinance their mortgage to them.
 This rebate is on offer until further notice.